Skip to main content

 Azim Ibragimov is currently pursuing his Ph.D. under the supervision of Dr. Eakta Jain.
 His research interests center on biometrics and the privacy implications of various sensing modalities.
 This includes the recognition of individuals based on fingerprints, gait, speech, body movements, and eye movements — as well as the development of techniques that allow individuals to limit or control their identifiability in such systems.
 He is currently investigating privacy concerns associated with Virtual Reality headsets such as the Meta Quest Pro and Apple Vision Pro.
 Prior to this, he earned his bachelor’s degree from the University of South Florida under the supervision of Dr. Sudeep Sarkar.
 In his spare time, he enjoys visiting Starbucks.

-Bernardo Medeiros
+Bernardo B. P. Medeiros

 Advised by: Kevin Butler